te-mpe-st/zhac/README.md

 # ZHAC Has Awesome Cryptography

+## WARNING: DO NOT USE IN PRODUCTION.
+THIS IS UNAUDITED AND IS A MINIMUM VIABLE PRODUCT FOR A HACKATHON.

 **A GPG-inspired CLI tool and library built on Zcash Sapling.**

 ZHAC unifies the cryptographic stack via aligning solely with the cryptography